 Greetings Members of the WSU Community:

-PLEASE NOTE: The Public Disclosure Commission, in guidance provided on August 27, now strongly recommends that video calls and virtual meetings be reported as in-person lobbying, especially when they occur in place of face-to-face gatherings for reasons of safety or distance.
+PLEASE NOTE: The Public Disclosure Commission now strongly recommends that video calls and virtual meetings be reported as in-person lobbying, especially when they occur in place of face-to-face gatherings for reasons of safety or distance.
 Phone calls still remain exempt from public agency reporting.

 Not every meeting, event, and interaction you have with elected officials is considered lobbying.
 Visit our lobbying guidelines page for points of clarification on what you should and should not necessarily report.
 In the future, to help you facilitate interaction with elected officials, it is best that WSU employees consult with Government Relations staff in advance of any lobbying activity to ensure that we send a coordinated message from our institution.
 Meetings of this nature can be multi-layered and touch many parts of the WSU community; therefore communicating with Government Relations can provide for a more organized legislative outcome.
 Additionally, Heather and Michele on our Government Relations staff are available to help you determine appropriate and legal ways to communicate with public officials and external stakeholders on political issues.